rljacobson/Levenshtein/NOTES.md

  - One-off: make two strings configurable
  - Fix the "multiple ALGORITHM_NAME" cruft in CMake where we have several macro parameters being set to the same value or stringified version of the value.
  - Redefine `LEV_FUNCTION` (or whatever the canonical one is called) and import `testharness` multiple times to have test versions of algorithms for benchmark/unittests/whatever.
  - Need to look at CMake files and decide how to clean them up a bit for linux and windows builds.
 Also NOOP should likely only be in the tests, not the build verison.
-- Test our include/mysql-8-0-39, put all mysql source code verison in the include, this removes the need to use host system for build, allows for cross complier, would alos allow other verisons to be built.
+ - Test our include/mysql-8-0-39, put all mysql source code verison in the include, this removes the need to use host system for build, allows for cross compiler, would also allow other verisons to be built.
  - Policy for buffer exceeded is not implemented.
 We just return 0.
 However, policy is selectable in CMakeLists.txt.
+ - Characterize under which circumstances the condition `start_j = std::max(1, i - (effective_max - minimum_within_row))` is superior to `start_j = std::max(1, i - effective_max)`.

 # Changes Made